Dreaming of thorns: beauty that knows how to protect itself

 You reach toward something beautiful — a flower, a branch, a bush — and then: a sharp prick.
 Unexpected pain.
 A drop of blood.
 Hurt, or anger — there was no warning.

 What your unconscious is pointing to here is a situation where you’ve run into someone else’s boundary — unexpectedly, painfully.
 Or it may be pointing to something attractive that carries a hidden cost you hadn’t accounted for.
 The pain of the thorn is not punishment.
 It’s information: there is a boundary here.
 It’s real.
+An animal version of this small sharp signal arrives in a bee sting — brief guarding pain delivered by a creature that meant only to be near.

 Ask yourself: “Is there something beautiful in my life that I keep reaching toward — but that causes pain up close?
 And what does that say about the nature of this connection?”